jordonpapello-beep/inventory-analytics-pipeline/README.md

   * Year-over-year comparisons for specific products
   * Many plots were made, but the most useful plots derived are available in the plots directory.

+### Key Skills Demonstrated:

+- Real-world data cleaning and preprocessing
+- SQL database design and normalization
+- Writing and executing UPDATE and DELETE queries
+- End-to-end workflows (Excel to SQL to R)
+- Exploratory data analysis with data visualization and trend analysis

 Visualization and Conclusions:
 ---
 After creating the plots and viewing them, many conclusions can be drawn that would be cumbersome or near impossible to draw from looking at the original inventory sheets: